EpistasisLab/Aliro/config/readme.md

         [{"penalty":"l1"}, {"loss":"hinge"}]
     ],
     "schema": {
-        "exampleParam": {
-            "description":"An example parameter with two choices mapping to the same value", "type": "bool",
-            "default": "false",
-            "ui": {
-                "style": "radio",
-                "choices": ["Yes", "No", "None"],
-                "values" : ["true", "false", "false"]
-            }
-        },
-        "exampleParam2": {
-            "description":"An example parameter that does not use 'values'", "type": "string",
-            "default": "Orange",
-            "ui": {
-                "style": "radio",
-                "choices": ["Apple", "Cherry", "Orange"]
-            }
-        },
         "penalty": {
             "description": "Specifies the norm used in the penalization.
 The ‘l2’ penalty is the standard used in SVC.
 The ‘l1’ leads to coef_ vectors that are sparse.", "type": "string",